Northern Thailand travel ideas: Explore Bangkok, Chang Mai and Chiang Rai

 Looking for ideas on things to do in Chiang Mai and Northern Thailand?
 In this episode of the Tour the World travel TV series we join On The Go Tours on tour through fabulous northern Thailand.
 The tour takes in bustling Bangkok and the key northern centres of Chiang Mai and Chiang Rai.

 The southern beaches and islands of Thailand are very familiar to Aussies, but the north of the country is a road less travelled.

 Northern Thailand offers a rich diversity of cultural experiences.
 If you’re planning a visit to the region, this episode of Tour the World with On The Go Tours — hosted by The Big Bus tour and travel guide’s regular contributor Jade Harrison — is packed with Northern Thailand travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

-Whether you plan to travel with a tour group or independently, in this episode you’ll get information about Bangkok, the Bridge over the River Kwai, fascinating Chiang Mai, Chiang Rai and the infamous Golden Triangle.
+Whether you plan to travel with a tour group or independently, in this episode you’ll get information about visiting Bangkok, fascinating Chiang Mai, Chiang Rai and the infamous Golden Triangle.

 Here are Jade’s top five experiences from this amazing tour.

 1. Unwind at the River Kwai Jungle Rafts Hotel

 First on my list of top things to do in Northern Thailand is the River Kwai Jungle Rafts Hotel.
 This place absolutely blew my mind.
 A bamboo hotel that floats — it’s just as amazing as it sounds.
 Forget your hairdryer and phone charger though.
 There’s no electricity!

 2. Learn about Hellfire Pass and the Burma Railway